Module 00: What Is a Language Model?

 x 8%

 1. Tokens aren’t words.
 The model works with subword pieces - fragments smaller than words. hello might become hel + lo.
-This keeps the vocabulary manageable (typically 30-50k tokens) while handling any text, including rare words and code the model has never seen before.
+This keeps the vocabulary manageable - typically 30,000 to 50,000 tokens - yet handles any text, including rare words and unfamiliar code.

 2. The output is probabilities, not a single answer.
 The model expresses uncertainty.
 Sometimes ) is clearly right; sometimes several options make sense.